MuhmmadAbrar/TinyML-realTimeMachineStateDetectionSystem/README.md

 ### Key Features:

-1. **TensorFlow Integration:** Utilizes TensorFlow Lite Micro to run a machine learning model on the ESP32 for sensor fusion and analysis.
+1. **TensorFlow Integration:** Utilizes TensorFlow Lite Micro in the form of EloquentTinyML.h library to run a machine learning model on the ESP32 for sensor fusion and analysis.

 2. **LED Indicators:** Employs two LEDs, a green LED indicating normal machine operation and a red LED signaling recovery or abnormal conditions.